 Unfortunately, you can’t do that anymore.

 In the Beginner’s Guide and throughout The Higher Flyer, I stress the importance of maintaining a good credit score.
-I recommend that everyone has at least a 675, and without that, you won’t be approved for the cards required to earn lots of redeemable miles and points.
+Everyone should have at least a 675, because without that, you won’t be approved for the cards required to earn lots of redeemable miles and points.
 Such a standard is pretty high already, and if you’re a student, you might not have a credit score at all.
 While that might seem problematic — how could you possibly get approved for a credit card? — you shouldn’t be discouraged.
 It’s entirely possible to build a score high enough to get you higher flying within a year.

 As I write in the Beginner’s Guide, it’s quite difficult to fly higher without the assistance of credit cards; through signing bonuses and daily spend, you can earn a significant number of points which you can then use for travel redemptions.
 To have access to the best ones, you should have a credit score of at least 675, which, all things considered, is high.
 If your credit score isn’t at that level, don’t worry, because that won’t stop you from becoming a higher flyer.
 There are just some steps that you need to take before you try to enter the world of miles and points.
 I outline below what to do in order to get started with higher flyer credit cards.